sodadata/soda-core/docs/README.md

 it's recommended to check your data before and after every data pipeline job. soda-sql will execute optimized SQL queries to produce measurements.

-While soda-sql is (and will remain) targetted for standalone usage, we'll also launch a free cloud account as a companion service to this open source project for
+While soda-sql is (and will remain) targeted for standalone usage, we'll also launch a free cloud account as a companion service to this open source project for
  * Storing your metrics over time
  * Enable monitors that track change over time (eg anomaly detection)
  * Sharing your monitoring results with Analysts and other data roles

-Let's walk you through the main capabilities:
+Let's walk you through the main capabilities.

+Declare the basic scan metrics and tesst in yaml configuration files like this:
-`my_warehouse/my_dataset/scan.yaml` :
+`my_warehouse/my_table/scan.yaml` :
 ```yaml
 metrics:
     - row_count